Past Stars Once At Odds With The Opry

 The Opry has welcomed a number of new inductees in recent years, including Crystal Gayle, Dustin Lynch, and Chris Young.

-But some past Opry members and performers have gone against its wishes, and in doing so, have found themselves banned from its famous stage.
+But some past Opry members and performers have gone against its wishes.
+In doing so, they’ve found themselves banned from its famous stage.

-Over the course of its extensive history, the Opry has only banned a small number of artists.
+It turns out, the Opry has banned a small number of artists over its extensive history.
 You likely won’t be surprised to hear the names of some of the banned artists…but others will come as a shock.

 Jerry Lee Lewis

-While “The Killer” is a rock and roll artist at heart, he has been an honored member of the country music community for years.
-So it only made sense when, in January 1973, he was invited to perform at the Opry.
+While “The Killer” was a rock and roll artist at heart, he was an honored member of the country music community too.
+So it only made sense when, in January 1973, the Opry asked him to come perform on their famous stage.

-Author Colin Escott explains in the book A Half Century of Hits that Lewis agreed to the performance despite having a sour taste for the Nashville community:
+Colin Escott explains in A Half Century of Hits that Lewis agreed to the performance despite having a sour taste for the Nashville community:

 “Lewis was never truly accepted in Nashville,” Escott wrote.
 “He didn’t move there and didn’t schmooze there.
 He didn’t fit in with the family values crowd.
 Lewis’ family values weren’t necessarily worse, but they were different.”